engrit-illinois/Compare-AssignmentRevisions/README.md

 # Interpretation
 The primary way to identify problems is to look at the `RevsMatch` column of the output CSV file.
 If you see any entries with `MISMATCH!` in the `RevsMatch` field, then you know something is wrong.
+The `MismatchReasons` field tries to provide some insight, based on the nature of the mismatch.

 The other thing to watch out for is missing values.
 Values which are expected to be missing are given filler values in the output CSV, so empty cells also mean something is wrong.
 When viewing the CSV in Excel, it's advisable to select all blank cells and fill them with whitespace.